How to open a Notes Database in Ten Years

 Will we ever have this feature in Notes ?
 Anyone at IBM reading this and like to leave a comment ?

-1. 3 Responses to “How to open a Notes Database in Ten Years”
+3 thoughts on “How to open a Notes Database in Ten Years

 To access the Notes files you just need the notes.jar and a simple java thin client to read the mails (why not take NotesBuddy, it’s just 5MB )